Here are the most frequently asked questions we have answered. Feel free to ask more via Email.

 This continues when new parents attend classes together with their newborns.
 Parents don’t only sing nursery rhymes to their children, but also play the songs and bounce, wiggle, tickle, tap and clap, all modeling the actions they want their babies to copy.
 All of this is serious music!
 These classes are followed by preschool music classes and later lead to the “Mom & Me”/”Daddy & Me” program, where three-year-olds share their piano lessons with one of their parents.

-Our five-year-old students, if they have never been exposed to any music but popular songs for children, start playing piano, guitar and violin using these familiar tunes.
+Our five-year-old students, if they have never been exposed to any music but popular songs for children, start playing piano and guitar and violin using these familiar tunes.
 In a piano class, they will play accompaniment for those songs at the fourth lesson, then go on to play music by Mozart, Beethoven, Tchaykovsky and so on.

 My son has just turned three, and I can see that it is possible to enroll him in a piano class with you.
 There are no other schools that offer such an opportunity.
 Why should I believe it’s going to work out?